Scott Hartnell

 Scott Wesley Hartnell (born April 18, 1982) is a Canadian former professional ice hockey left winger who played 17 seasons in the National Hockey League (NHL) with the Nashville Predators, Philadelphia Flyers and Columbus Blue Jackets.
 Hartnell was born in Regina, Saskatchewan, but grew up in Lloydminster, Alberta.
+Throughout his career, Hartnell was known as a “gritty power forward” and an enforcer, with a total of 1,809 penalty minutes.

 Playing career

 Junior

 Prior to entering the NHL, Hartnell played two seasons of Canadian Junior-A hockey for the Lloydminster Blazers of the Alberta Junior Hockey League (AJHL).
 He then spent two seasons playing for the Prince Albert Raiders of the Western Hockey League (WHL).
 In the 1999–2000 season, Hartnell, as captain, led the team with 82 points and was named team MVP.
 He was also chosen to play for Bobby Orr in the Canadian Hockey League (CHL) Top Prospects Game.

 Professional

 Nashville Predators

-Hartnell was the sixth overall pick in the 2000 NHL Entry Draft by the Nashville Predators.
+Hartnell was the sixth overall pick in the 2000 NHL entry draft by the Nashville Predators.
 Considered a gritty power forward at tall, the left winger was the youngest player in franchise history to play for the Predators, as well as the youngest player in the NHL in the 2000–01 season.
 Hartnell's first NHL game was played in Japan against the Pittsburgh Penguins as part of a two-game set planned by the NHL to raise international interest in the League.
 Hartnell has stated that this game marks his favourite NHL moment.